Giving at Temple Micah

 • Music, Worship & Arts Fund: Supports inspiring and beautiful worship, brings musicians to lead, teach, and expand our musical horizons, and hosts artists who will enhance the aesthetics of our Micah experience.

-• Rabbi’s Discretionary Funds (Rabbis Zemel, Beraha, Crawley, and Slakman): Enables our rabbis to make charitable donations, pursue learning opportunities, and support special programs within the congregation and the broader community.
+• Rabbi’s Discretionary Funds: Enables our rabbis to make charitable donations, pursue learning opportunities, and support special programs within the congregation and the broader community.
 Each of our rabbis has a discretionary fund to use as they see fit, consistent with Temple Micah’s values.

 • Rabbi Daniel G. Zemel Fund for Israel: Supports social welfare, Reform movement, culture, and education in Israel.
 Learn more.